torq-lang/book-jv/src/book_linux_commands.md

 ## Run on select CPU Cores

 Run a Java program constrained to a select set of hardware threads.
-In this instance, we run `RunNorthwindDb` using cores 0, 1, and 2.
+In this instance, we run `BenchNorthwindDb` using cores 0, 1, and 2.

 ```
-taskset -c 0-2 java -XX:+UseZGC -p ~/workspace/torq_jv_runtime -m org.torqlang.examples/org.torqlang.examples.RunNorthwindDb
+taskset -c 0-2 java -XX:+UseZGC -p ~/workspace/torq_jv_runtime -m org.torqlang.examples/org.torqlang.examples.BenchNorthwindDb
 ```

 ## Display runtime stats